tink-ab/tink-money-manager-ios/Examples/PFMExampleApp/README.md

 ## Getting started

-Find the built `TinkPFMUI.xcframework` and drag it into the _Frameworks, Libraries, and Embedded Content_  section on your application targets’ _General_ tab
+Find the built `TinkPFMUI.xcframework` and `TinkCore.xcframework` and drag it into the _Frameworks, Libraries, and Embedded Content_  section on your application targets’ _General_ tab

 After that you need to open `AppDelegate.swift` and add a access token to the `setCredential` call.